Skip to main content

 What's the main difference between deprecated Swarm and the new Agents SDK?+

-Swarm was intentionally minimal for education with just Agent + Handoff concepts.
-The Agents SDK builds on these foundations while adding state management, error handling, observability, security guardrails, and production features required for real applications.
+Swarm was intentionally minimal for education with Agent and handoff concepts.
+The Agents SDK builds on related ideas while adding production-oriented capabilities and ongoing support.

 Can I still learn multi-agent concepts from Swarm despite its deprecation?+